rust-lang/edition-guide/src/rust-2018/trait-system/impl-trait-for-returning-complex-types-with-ease.md

 have the ability to choose.

-With `impl Trait`, you're saying "hey, some type exists that implements this trait, but I'm not gonna tell you what it is." ("existential" in the jargon, "some type exists").
+With `impl Trait`, you're saying "hey, some type exists that implements this trait, but I'm not gonna tell you what it is.".
 So now, the caller can't choose, and the function itself gets to choose.
 If we tried to define parse with `Result<impl F,...` as the return type, it wouldn't work.

 ### Using `impl Trait` in more places